 Preventing home infestations, which is where the fleas live and breed, can also be effective.
 As with all medical decisions, it’s important to discuss any change in treatment with a veterinary professional, as all dogs are different.

-There are many small changes you can make to become an eco-friendly dog owner.
+When you plan to get personal protection dogs, think about many small changes you can make to become an eco-friendly dog own

 Sourcing your dog’s food locally, making homemade treats and toys, and being more mindful about disposing of your dog’s waste can all make a difference.
 Once you get started, you’ll realise that there are almost endless ways to make dog ownership more sustainable.